 Embedded SOMs and IoT innovation from Variscite based on iMX and other SOCsProfiles

-The Device Chronicle interviews Ohad Yaniv, CEO of Variscite on embedded SOMs (system on modules with imx and other chipsets) and use cases.
+The Device Chronicle interviews Ohad Yaniv, CEO of Variscite on embedded SOMs (system on modules) and use cases.

 Thanks to Ayelet Oz, Head of Marketing, Variscite, for arranging this executive interview.

-Ohad Yaniv is a computer scientist by training.
-He then moved into business management, and joined Variscite 12 years ago.
-Under Yaniv’s watch, Variscite has developed into a powerful player in the embedded world delivering robust and reliable technology solutions to device developers.
-So much so that it is recognised by industry giants – for example, the company is a platinum member of semiconductor maker NXP’s partner program and this is based on over 1m SOMs being shipped with an iMx chip inside and a close partnership has developed over the last 10 years.
-Variscite is the only SOM vendor in NXP’s Platinum program.
+Ohad Yaniv is a computer scientist by training with extended education in business management.
+He joined Variscite 12 years ago and under his watch, Variscite has developed into a powerful player in the embedded world delivering robust and reliable technology solutions to device developers.
+So much so that it is recognized by industry giants – for example, the company is the only SOM vendor that is a platinum member of semiconductor maker NXP’s partner program.
+The close partnership between the companies has developed over the last 10 years and allows Variscite early access to NXP technology.

 Strategic importance of integrated connectivity

 Ohad explains that from day one, Variscite has identified connectivity as a key strategic driver and tried to incorporate communication channels into its products from ethernet to Wi-Fi, and they did this early on, more than 10 years ago.
 Ohad said “We realized that connectivity was going to be central and devices

 would interface with the Internet and internal system networks.
 We see today that industrial applications are getting more connected, coffee machines have video displays with updated commercials and this is true for all industries.”
 He continued to say that strategic partnership for overall solution delivery is also

 very important for the company – “We partner with 3rd parties that can provide management capabilities such as OTA and device management to complement the network device infrastructure that we provide.
 More and more industries are connected 24/7 so they must be secure and robust.”